Point Reyes Lighthouse in Inverness, California

-The visitor center and the lighthouse are only open Friday through Monday year-round.
+The visitor center and the lighthouse days vary throughout the year so check the NPS website before your trip.
+Typically the hours are 10am – 4pm on the days it’s open (Thurs-Mon in summer).
 The stairs are closed during high winds so check the weather forecast before committing to this trip.
 Bring a camera for sure and pack warm clothes because even when it’s not raining the wind and humidity can make it a cool place to be outside walking around.
 If you are here during the winter months whales can be spotted offshore so consider binoculars or a zoom lens for your camera.

 To get there start at the Point Reyes National Seashore Bear Valley Visitor Center and drive Bear Valley Road to Sir Francis Drake Boulevard which ends 19 miles later at the lighthouse lot.
 Allow several hours of drive time to get out here and back again.
 In the winter months you must take a shuttle bus from the parking lot at Drakes Beach.